The Petit Basset Griffon Vendéen is a small scent hound popular among dog lovers for its friendly nature and distinctive appearance.

 Just like Goldilocks, you may want to choose your dog based on size.

-Small dog breeds, from Beagles to Yorkies, are perfect for city living and make great lap dogs.
-Check out our list of the 15 most popular small dog breeds and find the ideal match for you.
+Small breeds, from Beagles to Yorkies, are perfect for city living and make great lap dogs.
+Check out our list of the 15 most popular small breeds and find the ideal match.

 Small dog options

-The smallest of the pinscher breed, the Affenpinscher, is one of the oldest dog breeds.
+The smallest of the pinscher breed, the Affenpinscher, is one of the oldest breeds.

 Lhasa Apsos are loyal and intelligent but are high-maintenance dogs that can be hard to train.

-Pekinese dogs have silky coats that look like a lion's mane.
-The dogs need short daily walks and a high-protein diet.
+Pekinese dogs have silky coats that resemble lion's manes.
+They need short daily walks and a high-protein diet.

 Mid-size dogs don't eat as much as big dogs and aren't as fragile as small dogs.
 And they make great companions for active families.